 If you hear yourself snoring, you’ll want to talk to a sleep medicine doctor.
-A sleep medicine doctor can not only help you figure out why your sleep is so light and how to fix it, but also how to stop snoring.
+A sleep medicine doctor can help you figure out why your sleep is so light, how to fix it, and stop snoring.

-Even if you don’t often hear yourself snoring, you’ll still want to go to a doctor in case you experience snoring-related arousals during the first few stages of the sleep cycle.
+Even if you don’t often hear yourself snoring, you’ll still want to go to a doctor if you experience snoring-related arousals during the first few sleep cycle stages.
 According to Sleep and Breathing, it may not fully wake you up, but a disturbed non-REM sleep cycle can affect your health in the long run.

 Why Can I Hear Myself Snoring?

 If snoring only occurs when we sleep, why do some people hear themselves snoring?
-This is because certain parts of our brain take longer to wake up than others.
+This is because certain areas of the brain take longer to wake up than others.
 As such, you hear yourself snore even though a part of you is still in “sleep mode” for a few moments.

 The part of the brain in charge of waking us up is called the reticular activating system.
 The reticular activating system reacts to certain external stimuli (like sounds or daylight), signaling the brain to wake up.
 Our brain and body need to adjust to being awake as we wake up, which doesn’t always happen simultaneously.